Jesus returned to Galilee in the power of the Spirit,

 and to proclaim a year acceptable to the Lord.

 Then he announced that this was the basis of his mission.
 It became the source of his ministry of healing, the source of his message of hope and freedom, the bedrock of his life, and ultimately the clear challenge to the status quo that led to his death.
-His words echo today in the yearnings of people, in movements around the globe and in the call of leaders who would change the unjust systems that divide us, and they carry the same risk.
+His words echo today in the yearnings of people, in movements around the globe and in the call of those who would change the unjust systems that divide us, and they carry the same risk.
 We can look at history and list those who were denigrated or assassinated for trying to enflesh that message.
 Power is not released easily.
 Yet, our hopes will not die as our consciousness continues to evolve and slowly the realization is spreading that we are all one and we are responsible for one another.

 Blessed are the seekers.